fiberplane/fpx/README.md

 ***

 Studio is designed to be used in conjunction with the [`@fiberplane/hono-otel` client library](https://www.npmjs.com/package/@fiberplane/hono-otel).
-Adding that library is a breeze, and you can read more about what it does in [the project's README](./packages/client-library-otel/README.md).
+You can read more about what it does in [the project's README](./packages/client-library-otel/README.md).

 ## Contributing